Ex-cop convicted of George Floyd's murder files appeal

 The killing of Floyd, a 46-year-old Black man, in May 2020 went viral after being caught on camera and sparked America's biggest demonstrations for racial justice in decades.

 Chauvin, who in June was sentenced to more than 22 years in prison for killing Floyd by kneeling on his neck for nearly 10 minutes, appealed the conviction Thursday night with a Minnesota district court, on the last day he was able to do so.

 He accuses the state of prejudicial misconduct and lists multiple issues with the jury selected for the trial, among other objections.

-The former police officer, a 45-year-old white man, was captured on video kneeling on Floyd's neck, indifferent to the dying man's groans and to the pleas of distraught passers-by.
+Chauvin, a 45-year-old white man, was filmed kneeling on Floyd's neck, indifferent to the dying man's groans and to the pleas of distraught passers-by.